zixipay/zixipay.github.io/rest-api.md

 ```
 POST /apiv2/withdraw
 ```
-Withdraw any of the supported cryptocurrencies
+Withdraw any of the supported cryptocurrencies.

 **Parameters:**